steveklabnik/thought-leader-wishlist/README.md

   * **Aggressive**: Usable only by Titans.
 There are two of these as well.

 * Attributes unique to swords
-  * **Charge Rate**: How fast your Sword Energy replenishes.
-Throw-away stat in its current state.
-Delta between worst and best recharge rates is less than 1s.
+  * **Charge Rate**: How fast your Sword Energy replenishes, which is what gates your ability to block and perform heavy attacks.
+Swordmaster's Guard is the only Guard that increases Charge Rate which (for Falling Guillotine at least) means you can use your Heavy Attack ~0.5s more often.
   * **Guard Endurance**: How fast your Sword Energy depletes *while in the guard animation*.
   * **Guard Efficiency**: How fast your Sword Energy depletes *while getting shot*.
   * **Guard Resistance**: How much damage your Guardian takes while... guarding.